The Banking Regulation Review: South Africa

 - it created a prudential regulator, the PA, which is responsible for regulating banks, insurers, cooperative financial institutions, financial conglomerates and certain market infrastructures; and

-- it established a market conduct regulator – the FSCA – which is located outside of the SARB.6
+- it established a market conduct regulator, the FSCA, which is separate from the SARB.6

 The PA is a juristic person operating within the administration of the SARB and comprises four departments: